When you become a freelancer, you'll learn more about yourself, other people and the business world than you ever thought possible.

 48. Create a marketing plan

 Want to become a better freelancer?
-When you work for yourself, it's all too easy to get your head down and just work without any real forward-planning.
-Take a step back and make your own marketing plan.
+When you work for yourself, it's all too easy to get your head down and work without any real forward-planning.
+Take a step back and make your marketing plan.
 It will help you identify areas for improvement.

 49. Save for rainy days